pentagramswheel/libra/README.md

 ###### wrongChannelUsed

-The `wrongChannelUsed` method checks whether a command `cmd` can be used in the channel the original interaction was sent in or not.
+The `wrongChannelUsed` method checks whether a command `cmd` can be used in the channel the interaction was sent in or not.

 ###### printTroubleshootString